-As Canada is becoming the crowd favorite destination when it comes to studying abroad, some questions arise in students’ mind.
+As Canada is becoming the crowd favorite destination when it comes to studying abroad, some questions arise in students’ minds.
 Is it allowed to have part-time jobs in Canada for Indian students?
 How to get a part-time job in Canada?
 How much is a part-time salary in Canada?
 Is it possible to work while the academic session is going on?
 What about the holidays?
 To all the related queries, here are some pointers that will help you get answers about part-time work in Canada while studying.

 A Part-time job is an essential aspect of an international student’s life.
 It will not only help you afford your academic expenses and tuition fees but will also add to your working experience.
 The working experience gained in Canada will play a vital role when the academics are over, and the candidate is looking for a job in his / her field of specialty.
 Without further ado, let’s dive into the specifications.